What Other Jobs Can a Medical Assistant Apply For?

 Where Do Phlebotomy Technicians Work?

-Phlebotomy technicians work primarily in doctors’ offices, hospitals, and medical and diagnostic labs.
-Some phlebotomy technicians will also occasionally travel to patients’ homes, long-term care centers, and any other healthcare setting where blood is drawn.
+Primarily found in doctors’ offices, hospitals, and medical and diagnostic laboratories, phlebotomy technicians are integral members of the healthcare team.
+Their flexibility also sees them providing their services at patients’ homes, long-term care facilities, and other healthcare environments where blood collection is necessary, ensuring accessibility and convenience for patients.

 Phlebotomy Technician Salaries

-According to the U.S. Bureau of Labor Statistics, the average hourly wage for a phlebotomy technician is about $19, with an annual average salary* of about $38,000.
-However, phlebotomy technicians in the top 90th percentile can earn as much as $23 an hour with an annual salary* of $49,000.
+According to the U.S. Bureau of Labor Statistics, the average hourly wage for a phlebotomy technician is about $20, with an annual average salary* of about $41,000.

 Phlebotomy Technician Job Outlook